gsoft-inc/wl-squide/docs/guides/add-authentication.md

     })
 ];
 ```

-In the previous example, if the session has been previously stored to the local storage by the `/api/login` endpoint, a `200` status code will be returned with a session object as the payload.

 Then, update the host application `App` component to load the session when a user navigate to a protected page for the first time: